trustpilot/node-trustpilot/README.md

   });
 ```

-# Api Methods
+## API Methods

-  Each method in the api is documented, so feel free to explore what options can be passed to each method.
+Each method in the API is documented, so feel free to explore what options can be passed to each method.
 Each method listed below will link you to the official [documentation](https://developers.trustpilot.com/) for that method.

-## Business Unit Api
+### Business Unit API

   - [listBusinessUnits](https://developers.trustpilot.com/business-unit-api#get-a-list-of-business-units) `businessUnit.listBusinessUnits(options)`
   - [find](https://developers.trustpilot.com/business-unit-api#find-a-business-unit) `businessUnit.find(name)`
   - [get](https://developers.trustpilot.com/business-unit-api#get-a-business-unit) `businessUnit.get(businessUnitId)`